GIXLabs/SAndC/Lab5/README.md

 ## Procedure:

 ### Strain Gage Measurements
 In this section you will study the resistance of the individual strain gage and its sensitivity to temperature.
+(You can use the 'diving board', which makes measurements easier, instead of a single strain gauge.)

 ![Setup 1](assets/setup1.svg)